lfservin/oss-threatmodeling/grade-kata/Report.md

 # Target of Evaluation

-Grading System Saas is a solution to support standardized testing across all public school systems grades 3-12.
+Grading System SaaS is a solution to support standardized testing across all public school systems grades 3-12.
 It serves over 40,000+ students, 2000 graders, and 50 administrators.

 It is hosted in AWS.